atelierdumobile/appdeploy/README.md

-AppBuilder - Visualize, template and deploy your app in a second.
+AppBuilder - Visualize, templatize and deploy your app in a second.
 ============

 AppBuilder is the fastest way to deploy your mobile app to any server without configuration or environment constraints it only uses html.